-Prevent damage to wire rope guide and guide pins:
+Prevent damage to wire rope guide and guide pins.
+Store guide pins before raising mast.

+- 11. Remove guide pins (View J or K) and store (View I). - 12.
+Fully lower mast arms with control on remote control (View H).

+Falling Mast/Boom Hazard!

+Prevent mast and boom from collapsing:
-- Store guide pins before raising mast. - 12.
-Remove guide pins (View F) and store (View G). - 13.
-Fully lower mast arms (View J). - 14.
-Turn off setup mode by selecting and confirming desired operating mode. - 15.
-Move mast bypass handle in right enclosure to OFF position (View K). - 16.
-Install block-up limit components as shown in Figure 4-31 and in Boom Wiring, Limits, and Load Indicator Electrical Assembly Drawing at the end of this section.

-See Boom Wiring, Limits, and Load Indicator Electrical Assembly Drawing and connect:

-- Electric cable from crane (Figure 4-15, View L) to cable reel on boom butt. - Electric cables from block-up limit switches and all load sensing sheaves to proper receptacles on boom and jib junctions boxes. - 17.
-Boom can now be raised.
+- Fully lower mast arms and turn off mast bypass handle before raising boom.
+Mast could buckle and collapse if it contacts arms with a fully rigged boom attached. - 13.
+Turn off setup mode by selecting and confirming desired operating mode. - 14.
+Move mast bypass handle in right enclosure to OFF position (View M). - 15.
+Install block-up limit components as shown in Figure 4-31 and in Boom Wiring, Limits, and Load Indicator Electrical Assembly Drawing at rear of this section. - See Boom Wiring, Limits, and Load Indicator Electrical Assembly Drawing at rear of this section and connect: - Electric cable from crane (FIGURE 4-14 continued, View L) to cable reel on boom butt. - Electric cables from block-up limit switches and all load sensing sheaves to proper receptacles on boom and jib junctions boxes. - 16.
+Install wind speed indicator assembly if removed for shipping.
+Use star washers to attach mounting bracket to boom or jib top to provide a good ground (see Wind Speed Assembly drawing at end of this section).

+Connect electrical cable at base of wind speed mounting bracket to cable on boom or jib.

+17. Boom can now be raised.
 Perform pre-raising checks.